The Delta (film): Production

 The Delta was filmed entirely in Memphis, Tennessee, Sachs's hometown.

-Reception
+Reception and legacy

 The film received mostly positive reviews, with IndieWire calling it the "essence of independent film."
 Kevin Thomas of the Los Angeles Times called it "...so evocative that it is poetic in its impact."
 However, it was also criticized by The New York Times and others for leaving viewers with too many questions and moving too abruptly from plotline to plotline.

-On Rotten Tomatoes, The Delta has an approval rating of 63% based on 8 reviews, with an average rating of 6.2/10.
+On Rotten Tomatoes, The Delta has an approval rating of 75% based on 8 reviews, with an average rating of 6.5/10.

+A digitally restored version of the film will be released on Blu-ray by The Criterion Collection on May 12, 2026, along with two of Sachs's shorts: Vaudeville (1991) and Lady (1993).